 Nepal is another of India’s neighbours where organ trafficking has increased, in part due to the tightening of the law in India.
-According to the National Human Rights Commission (2011) report, at least 22 of the 77 districts on Nepal had an organ trade present in 2009.
+According to the National Human Rights Commission, Office of the Special Rapporteur on Trafficking in Women and Children’s (2011) report, at least 22 of the 77 districts on Nepal had an organ trade present in 2009.
 In one district, Kavrepanalchok, close to Kathmandu, 300 people had sold their kidneys.
-Another report in 2012 estimated the number of kidney sellers at 10 times that (Centre for Legal Research and Resource Development).
-Two thirds of victims were male, most between 20 and 50 years of age and ‘were driven by extreme poverty and were lured by the promise that they would earn a large amount of money that they could use to pay off loans or to buy a house or a piece of land.
-Many were illiterate and deceived into believing that the organ removal would have no adverse effects on their health or that the kidney would regrow’ (Gawronska 2021, pg.
-2).
+Another report in 2012 estimated the number of kidney sellers at ten times that (Centre for Legal Research and Resource Development,2012) .
+Two-thirds of victims were male, most between 20 and 50 years of age, and were

+driven by extreme poverty and were lured by the promise that they would earn a large amount of money that they could use to pay off loans or to buy a house or a piece of land.
+Many were illiterate and deceived into believing that the organ removal would have no adverse effects on their health or that the kidney would regrow.
+(Gawronska, 2021: 2)

-Traffickers in Nepal have had no hesitation in capitalizing on the chaos and misery in the wake of natural disasters.
-The Lancet (Cousins 2015) reported on how the April 2015 earthquake not only worsened the poor medical condition of those who had already been trafficked to India for their kidneys but also suggested that HTOR had increased in the Kavre region.
-The founder of Nepal Institute for Development Studies in Kathmandu, Ganesh Gurung, commented ‘After the earthquake, people were so vulnerable.
-When you have no option and no money, you sell a kidney …. a higher percentage than before have gone to sell their organs’ (Cousins 2015, pg 833).
+Traffickers in Nepal have had no hesitation in capitalising on the chaos and misery in the wake of natural disasters.
+The Lancet (Cousins, 2016 reported on how the April 2015 earthquake not only worsened the poor medical condition of those who had already been trafficked to India for their kidneys but also suggested that HTOR had increased in the Kavre region.
+The founder of the Nepal Institute for Development Studies in Kathmandu, Ganesh Gurung, commented: ‘After the earthquake, people were so vulnerable.
+When you have no option and no money, you sell a kidney … a higher percentage than before have gone to sell their organs’ (Cousins, 2016 833).

 The use of trafficked organs within Nepal has also increased since the establishment of a national domestic transplant system in 2017 (Shrestha, 2018).
-Gawronska (2021, 3) cites three reasons for believing the illicit organ trade in Nepal is likely to increase
+Gawronska (2021: 3) cites three reasons for believing the illicit organ trade in Nepal is likely to increase:

-1. With some 3 million patients with diabetes in Nepal, the numbers requiring kidney transplantation are going to increase
+1. With some three million patients with diabetes in Nepal, the numbers requiring kidney transplantation are going to increase.

-2. Anecdotal evidence continues of physicians in Nepal being approached by patients willing to purchase a kidney
+2. Anecdotal evidence continues of physicians in Nepal being approached by patients willing to purchase a kidney.

-3. The growing transplant infrastructure in Nepal where over half the population lives either below or on the poverty line means inevitably it will be a target country for the wealthy to look for organs for transplantation
+3. The growing transplant infrastructure in Nepal where over half the population lives either below or on the poverty line means inevitably it will be a target country for the wealthy to look for organs for transplantation.

-Organ transplantation in Nepal is regulated by the Human Body Organ Transplantation (Regulation and Prohibition) Act, 2055 (1998) (Nepal Law Commission 1998) and the subsequent regulations introduced in 2015 by the Human Body Organ Transplantation [Regulation and Prohibition] Legislation 2073).
-Under Paragraph 24, those carrying out illicit transplants ‘shall be punished with imprisonment for a term not exceeding five years and a fine not exceeding five hundred thousand rupees.’
-However, ‘if the person from whom an organ is extracted dies as a result of that wound or pain within three months, the person who commits such an offense shall be punished with life imprisonment, with confiscation of entire property.’
+Organ transplantation in Nepal is regulated by the Human Body Organ Transplantation (Regulation and Prohibition) Act, 2055 (1998) (Nepal Law Commission, 1998) and the subsequent regulations introduced in 2015 by the Human Body Organ Transplantation (Regulation and Prohibition) Legislation, 2073.
+Under paragraph 24, those carrying out illicit transplants ‘shall be punished with imprisonment for a term not exceeding five years and a fine not exceeding five hundred thousand rupees’.
+However, ‘if the person from whom an organ is extracted dies as a result of that wound or pain within three months, the person who commits such an offense shall be punished with life imprisonment, with confiscation of entire property’.

 Human trafficking is separately regulated by the Human Trafficking and Transportation (Control) Act 2007.
-Section 4.1 specifically includes HTOR as one of the forms of human trafficking punishable under Section 15 of the Act by up to ten years in prison and a fine of 200 000 rupees.
+Section 4.1 specifically includes HTOR as one of the forms of human trafficking punishable under Section 15 of the Act by up to ten years in prison and a fine of 200,000 rupees.